Pompano Beach Truck Accident Lawyers

 - Aggressive driving or speeding.
 Truck drivers are motivated to reach their destination in as little time as possible, and they are often given unrealistic cargo delivery deadlines.

 - Drug or alcohol use.
 Unfortunately, many truck drivers resort to drug and alcohol use to help them cope with the extended hours on the roadways.

-Schedule a Free Consultation with Trusted Pompano Beach Truck Accident Lawyers Gonzalez & Cartwright
+Schedule a Free Consultation with Trusted Pompano Beach Truck Accident Lawyers at Gonzalez & Cartwright

 About Pompano Beach, Florida

 Pompano Beach has recently undergone an extensive beach revitalization process, making it one of the most sought-after real estate markets in South Florida.
 Proximately located near Miami and Fort Lauderdale, Pompano Beach offers residents and visitors a broad array of dining and recreational activities, including the Pompano Beach Aquatics Center and Pompano Beach community park.
 Of course, the Atlantic Ocean itself provides the opportunity to engage in all types of water-related activities, and boating, fishing, kayaking and jet skiing are some of the principal draws for Pompano Beach tourists.

 Frequently Asked Questions About Truck Accidents

 Our semi truck crash injury attorneys in Pompano Beach, FL will take care of the entire investigative process.
 In many cases, an investigation is necessary because it is unclear what actually caused the accident.
 We will consult with experts capable of examining the accident scene and evaluating factors such as skid marks, oil stains and roadway conditions to gather evidence as to what happened in your case.
 We will also obtain relevant information such as vehicle safety logs, inspection records, the “black box” recording device and more.